yogeshhk/yogeshhk/domains/Notes_AIRecruitment.md

 3. **Unique ID Tracking:**
    Each profile we forward carries a unique candidate code that must be retained through your internal ATS (Applicant Tracking System) for traceability.

-4. **L2 Trigger Confirmation:**
+4. **Next Step Trigger Confirmation:**
-   As soon as your team schedules L2 for a candidate we screened, the L1 interview charge applies automatically, independent of final selection.
+   As soon as your team selects the candidate we screened, the Interview charge applies automatically, independent of final selection.

 5. **Hiring Confirmation Clause:**
    In our agreement, an explicit clause clarifies that if a candidate we referred (with timestamped proof) is hired within **6 months** of submission, our success fee (half the monthly CTC) applies, even if rediscovered later via another channel.